Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - 256-bit Advanced Encryption Standard (AES-256) keys in Galois Counter Mode (GCM), padded with Cloud KMS-internal metadata
   - Encrypted the Argon2 hash of the password as pepper

-- Removed the need of storing credit/debit card information with the implementation of stripe as the payment gateway
+- Removed the need of storing credit/debit card information with the implementation of stripe as the payment gateway by Wei Ren

-- Implemented JWT for authorising sensitive actions such as reset password
+- Implemented tokens for authorising sensitive actions such as reset password using Python's secrets module
-  - Not following some of the JWT's RFC standards as to account for Google Cloud Platform KMS API as it is not possible to retrieve the private key from Google Cloud Platform KMS API
-  - Digitally signed using Elliptic Curve P-384 key SHA384 Digest
-    - Using Google Cloud Platform KMS (Key Management Service) API
+  - The token is in plaintext in the database but encrypted in the URL
-    - 192 bits of security
+    - Acts as a layer of security through obscurity
+  - This means that the attacker will have to find the key used in the encryption of the token ID in order to encrypt it and use it in the URL

 - Integrated Cloudflare to the custom domain, [coursefinity.social](https://coursefinity.social/)
   - Configured Cloudflare to redirect HTTP requests to use HTTPS